 Another idea that Saward would use that would pop up in the new series was the idea of Daleks turning people into human beings.
 This is explored in Saward’s “Revelation of the Daleks” where we see Davros transform people into Daleks.
 Its a truly horrifying moment when we see a man halfway between being a Dalek and a human being.
 This scene makes use of a favourite trope of Saward’s, body horror.
 The idea of being transformed into a monster was also a lot stronger theme throughout the 6th Doctors era as well such as in “Vengeance on Varos” when Peri is transformed into mutation, or in “The Two Doctors” where the 2nd Doctor is transformed into an “Androgum”, or in “Attack of the Cyberman” where we see the gruesome Cyber conversion process in considerably more detail.

-Stengos screams about Dalek supremacy whilst at the same time still shows a love for his daughter.
+Stengos screams about Dalek supremacy, whilst at the same time still shows a love for his daughter.
+We can actually see his humanity slowly slip away.

 Still I think Saward is quite underrated and overlooked as a Dalek writer..
-Even though he did not particularly like them, he nevertheless came up with many interesting ideas for them that other writers would use to great effect too.
-Its also worth mentioning that despite his disdain for the Daleks he does still consider Revelation of the Daleks to be his best story.
+Even though he did not particularly like them, he nevertheless came up with many interesting ideas for the Daleks that other writers would use to great effect too.
+Its also worth mentioning that despite his disdain for the Daleks, he does still consider Revelation of the Daleks to be his best story.

 Best Dalek Moment/ Arthur Stengos becomes a Dalek/ Revelation of the Daleks